List of terms used for Germans: Ossi/Wessi

 The term Ossi, derived from the German word Osten which means east, is used in Germany for people who were born in the area of the former German Democratic Republic.

 The term Wessi, derived from the German word Westen which means west, is used in Germany for people who were born or live in the old states of Germany (those that formed the Federal Republic or "West Germany" before reunification).
 Sometimes it is also modified to "Besserwessi", from the German word Besserwisser which means Know-it-all, reflecting the stereotype that people from the Western part of Germany are arrogant.

 In 2010 there was a lawsuit in Germany because a job applicant was denied employment and her application was found to have the notation "Ossi" and a minus sign written on her application documents.
 A German court decided that denial of employment for such a reason would be discrimination, but not ethnic discrimination, since "East German" is not an ethnicity.

 Kartoffel/Alman/Biodeutscher

-The term Kartoffel (German for potato) is a derogatory slang term for Germans without migratory roots.
+The term Kartoffel (German for potato) is a derogatory slang term for ethnic Germans.
 In the 19th century it was used to describe areas of Germany in a need of eating potatoes like "potatosaxons".
 Gastarbeiter used the term "potatoeater" for Germans, while "spaghettieater" meant migrant Italians and "kebabeaters" Turks.
 Today the term is often also used ironically by members of the described group for themselves.
 Alman and Biodeutscher ("biological German") are similar terms coming out of the migrant community.
 Biodeutsch has also been adopted by some in the New Right in Germany to refer to a supposed 'genetic origin' of 'true' Germans.